dennmuel/custom-packs/CONTRIBUTING.md

 ## Writing Tips

+There's only one absolutely mandatory thing: Black cards must have as many blank characters (`_`) as it takes white cards to answer it.

-Feel free to write your cards however you want, but here are some tips I found quite useful to ensure at least a basic level of quality for packs.
+Otherwise feel free to write your cards however you want, but here are some tips I found quite useful to ensure at least a basic level of quality for packs.

 ### Ratio
 Looking at the "Cards Against Humanity" base pack, a ratio for black to white cards of at least 1:5 should work well.
 Having more white cards is even better, of course, but going below a ratio of 1:4 might make the pack wear itself off too rapidly.